epam/hubctl/README.md

 ### macOS users

 Depending on your's machine Security & Privacy settings and macOS version (10.15+), you may get an error _cannot be opened because the developer cannot be verified_.
-Please [read on](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933) for a simple workaround.
+Please [read on](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933) for a simple workaround:

+    $ xattr -d com.apple.quarantine hub.darwin_amd64

 Alternatively, to set a global preference to _Allow apps downloaded from: Anywhere_, execute: